 All “U FSP,” “U UNI,” and “U UNL” courses are defined as liberal arts and sciences courses for purposes of degree requirements for the B.A. and B.S. degrees.

 The University offers several undergraduate courses designed to facilitate independent study and research as well as internship opportunities that cannot be undertaken through regular course work or through existing offerings of the colleges and schools.
-Students interested in the courses described in this section may obtain further information and application forms from the Office of Vice Provost for Undergraduate Education, LC 30.
+Students interested in the courses described in this section may obtain further information and application forms from the Office of the Vice Provost for Undergraduate Education, LC 30.

 Credits earned through these courses are generally applied to the degree as liberal arts and sciences elective credits.
 However, when appropriate, such credits may be applied as major credits or minor credits as determined by the student’s respective major or minor departments.
 Students are advised to check with the department for particular policies or prerequisites regarding the approval of major or minor credit.